justrowingby/baseConvert/README.md

 # baseConvert
-Convert a decimal number to any base.
+Convert a number of any base to any other base.
+--uses all alphanumeric characters as numbers regardless of case, making the largest base usable be 36